talo242/tldv-video-gallery/README.md

-# Getting Started with Create React App
+# tl;dv Coding Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+See a video gallery using a React app & Strapi CMS

+## Getting Started
+Before running any script, make sure to update the local variables using the correct Strapi URL Add the URL to your enviromental variables renaming `.env.example` to `.env.local` and replacing 'yourbackendurl' with the correct URL.

+Run the project using the Create React App scripts.

 ## Available Scripts